prezi/pride/README.md

 Pride is a tool to help you manage the local development of large modular applications built with Gradle.
 It consists of a command-line tool to manage your prides of modules, and a Gradle plugin to add some extra functionality to the Gradle projects that resolves your modules to local projects.

+You can read about Pride on [Prezi's engineering blog](http://engineering.prezi.com/blog/2014/05/13/pride-simpler-management-of-modular-app-development/) or watch Lorant's presentation about it at the [Gradle Summit 2014](https://www.youtube.com/watch?v=koaVWEXVRno).

 [![Build Status](https://travis-ci.org/prezi/pride.svg?branch=master)](https://travis-ci.org/prezi/pride)

 ## How does it work?